Table of Contents

 Enter the interest you received on a student loan(s) during the calendar year.
 For loans made on or after September 1, 2004, you are required to include in box 1 payments of interest as described in Regulations section 1.221-1(f).
 Under that regulation, interest includes capitalized interest and loan origination fees that represent charges for the use or forbearance of money.
 See Regulations section 1.221-1(f).

-File Form 1098-T, Tuition Statement, if you are an eligible educational institution.
+File Form 1098-T, Tuition Statement, if you are an eligible educational institution that received payments for qualified tuition and related expenses from a student.
 You must file for each student you enroll and for whom a reportable transaction is made.
 Also, if you are an insurer, file Form 1098-T for each individual to whom you made reimbursements or refunds of qualified tuition and related expenses.

 Courses for which no academic credit is offered, even if the student is otherwise enrolled in a degree program;